← Back to Blog

 The HailBytes SAT marketplace listing on AWS and Azure puts the platform cost into a billing channel your clients (and your own finance team) already accept.
 Three things this gets you that direct vendor billing doesn’t:

-• AWS / Azure committed-spend credits apply to the subscription.
-If you or your client has an EDP, the SAT marketplace subscription burns down committed spend instead of coming out of opex.
-The effective cost basis drops.
+• AWS EDP / Azure MACC committed-spend credits apply to the marketplace subscription.
+If your client has committed cloud spend they need to draw down, the SAT per-vCPU meter burns it down instead of coming out of discretionary opex.
+That alone closes deals that would have stalled at procurement.

 • Procurement gets out of the way.
 No new vendor onboarding, no security review for a new SaaS app, no MSA negotiation.
 The cloud provider has already done that work.
 Net deal velocity for the line item goes from weeks to a click.